How to Care for Marble Table 10 Simple Tips

 Can I use regular household cleaners on my marble table?

 Most household cleaners are too harsh for marble.
-Stick to mild, pH-neutral cleaners specifically designed for natural stone.
+Stick to mild, pH-neutral cleaners specifically designed for natural stone surfaces.